OctopusDeploy/blog/blog/2018-05/octopus-release-2018.5.md

 ![Octopus Deploy 2018.5 release banner](blogimage-shipping-2018-5.png)

 This month, our headline feature is Azure.
-We have new deployment targets for Azure Web Apps, Cloud Services and Service Fabric Clusters, plus the ability to manage them in Octopus using Powershell Cmdlets.
+We have new deployment targets for Azure Web Apps, Cloud Services and Service Fabric Clusters, plus the ability to manage them in Octopus using PowerShell Cmdlets.

 ## In This Post